 Reproductive patterns vary among species:

-- Elephants: Long gestation (~22 months), lifespan up to 60 years
+- Long gestation (~22 months), lifespan up to 60 years

-- Lions: Cubs born after ~110 days, lifespan 10–14 years
+- Cubs born after ~110 days, lifespan 10–14 years

-- Giraffes: Calves stand within hours of birth
+- Calves stand within hours of birth

-- Zebras: Foals born after ~12 months
+- Foals born after ~12 months

 These cycles help sustain populations despite environmental challenges.